-Overhead Projector (OHP): Presentation equipment found commonly in classrooms and conference rooms, largely now replaced with more hi-tech LCD projectors.
+Overhead Projector (OHP): Presentation equipment historically found in classrooms and conference rooms, now replaced with LCD projectors.

-On-Site Event Manager: Means the venue's or TCP's Event Manager.
+On-Site Event Manager: Means the venue's or The Conference People's Event Manager.

 Partner / Spouse Programme: Organised social and/or educational events arranged for the guests of the event delegates.